httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 ### match-dest

-The "match-dest" value of the Use-As-Dictionary header is an Inner List of String values that provides a list of {{FETCH}} request destinations for the dictionary to match.
+The "match-dest" value of the Use-As-Dictionary header is an Inner List of String values that provides a list of Fetch request destinations for the dictionary to match (see {{REQUEST-DESTINATION}}).

 An empty list for "match-dest" MUST match all destinations.